An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : licensing of models and datasets on Hugging Face

 \subsubsection{Attribution.}

-As was observed during the manual model card analysis described in \Cref{sec:license_extraction}, attribution appears to be important to model owners regardless of licensing status: rather than requesting or requiring attribution through a license, even models without a license often asked for some form of attribution (29/84), typically in the form of citations.
-In fact, 83,628 models (11.1\%) mined using the Hugging Face API included a link to a paper on \textit{arxiv} \cite{arxiv} in their tags.
+As was observed during the manual model card analysis described in \Cref{sec:license_extraction}, attribution appears to be important to model owners regardless of licensing status.
+Rather than requesting or requiring attribution through a license, models without a license often asked for some form of attribution (29/84), typically in the form of citations.
+In fact, 83,628 models (11.1\%) mined using the Hugging Face API included a link to a paper on \textit{arxiv} \cite{arxiv} in their tags, thereby providing a means of citing the work behind the model.
 In our manual analysis of model cards, we observed that the model owner was typically also affiliated with (\eg an author on) the linked research paper.
 This desire for recognition is reflected by the top licenses in the space, namely \license{MIT} and \license{Apache-2.0}, each of which specifies attribution requirements.
 (A similar historical example is the evolution of Creative Commons licenses in the early 2000s, where the overwhelming preference for attribution led to its becoming a default term \cite{standard_attribution}.)
 Given the research community's adoption of Hugging Face, it may be worthwhile to add dedicated metadata fields to facilitate the standardization of citation information.